 The course builds on the knowledge, understanding and skills established in key stage 3 Physical Education.
 It will give you exciting opportunities to be involved in a number of different physical activities, promoting an active lifestyle.
 You can perform and be assessed in a variety of sports.
 You should have an interest in PE and sport, enjoy being active and appreciate the benefits of keeping fit and healthy.
 As a minimum, you will be expected to take part in at least one sport outside of school and another in school representing the academy.

-The GCSE course is broken down into 3 components.
+The GCSE course is broken down into 4 components.

-Component 1: Introduction to Physical Education.
-Written examination: 2 hours (60% of the qualification).
+Component 1: Fitness & Body Systems.
+Written examination: 1 hour 30 minutes and 80 marks available.
+(36% of the qualification).